rnautiyal/mTLSPassthrough/README.md

      - If you need to forward the client certificate to the backend, configure a rewrite rule as described in [https://docs.azure.cn/en-us/application-       gateway/rewrite-http-headers-url#mutual-authentication-server-variables.](https://docs.azure.cn/en-us/application-gateway/rewrite-http-headers-url#server-variables)
        <img width="1024" height="609" alt="image" src="https://github.com/user-attachments/assets/8f65c05f-4e2a-4c10-bd6a-5842797fb0ab" />

-     - If the client has sent a certificate, this rewriteensures the client certificate is included in the request headers for backend processing.
+     - If the client has sent a certificate, this rewrite ensures the client certificate is included in the request headers for backend processing.

 5.  **Test Connectivity**
    - Connections should be established even if a client certificate is not provided.